 Why have working conditions deteriorated?
 Can we create safer workplaces?
 Which action will have the biggest positive impact on employee safety?

-Fourth, we’ll cover why safety education must be a continual process, and we’ll also examine the types of content you should review, how to involve your entire team in the training process, and proven tactics you can use to create the safest workplace possible.
+- We’ll cover why safety education must be a continual process, and we’ll also examine the types of content you should review, how to involve your entire team in the training process, and proven tactics you can use to create the safest work area possible.

 A powerful disconnect in workplace safety

-Despite an increase in governmental regulation, a renewed emphasis on workplace safety, and a wave of technological innovation, safety conditions have improved little in recent years.
+Despite an increase in governmental regulations, safety conditions have improved little in recent years.